OUR GROWING FAMILY

 * * * * *

 Not only was I asked to perform with a variety of groups this year, I was also asked to record keyboard tracks for another CD, at another studio.
-"Know the Day' is Keith Smith's debut CD and he was kind enough to ask me to perform on three tracks: #6 - I Believe; #8 - Know the Day; #9 - Jailhosue Rock.
+"Know the Day' is Keith Smith's debut CD and he was kind enough to ask me to perform on three tracks: #6 - I Believe; #8 - Know the Day; #9 - Jailhouse Rock.
 Keith acknowledges the artists on the CD on #13 with interviews of each of us.
 Click on the song titles to hear each cut from this CD.

 Among other studio projects in 2011, I had a rapper and a songwriter record original material.